spec-framework/documentation/output/book.md

 Usually this method consists of specifications of actions to perform when a certain event is received by a widget\.From the propagation of those events the whole interaction flow of the UI emerges\.In  **Spec**, the different UI models are contained in value holders, and the event mechanism relies on the announcements of these value holders to manage the interactions between widgets\.Value holders provide a single method `whenChangedDo:` that is used to register a block to perform on change\.In addition to this primitive  `whenChangedDo:` method, the basic widgets provide more specific hooks, e\.g\. when an item in a list is selected or deselected\.

-The example [2\.2](#ex_button) shows how to use one of registration methods from the list widget to change the label of the button according to the list selection\.
+The example [2\.2](#ex_button) shows how to use one of the registration methods of the list widget to change the label of the button according to the selection in the list\.